olkarls/UCIHARDatasetCleaner/code_book.md

 Variables that start with **time_** has values from 3-axial (X, Y, Z) raw signals captured at a constant rate of 50 Hz Variables that start with **fft_** has values from 3-axial (X, Y, Z) raw signals captured at a constant rate of 50 Hz with a Fast Fourier Transform.

+The data in this set consists of the average of each variable for each activity and each subject from the original dataset.

 |Variable name                                   |
 |------------------------------------------------|